-Article originally published Fall 2020 The Monitor magazine.
+Article originally published Fall 2020 in The Monitor magazine.

 As a girls’ volleyball and basketball coach, Creighton “Mike” Miller likes to begin each new season with an inspirational story.

 He talks about a man who has undergone many serious health complications in his life – a rare and life-threatening blood- clotting disorder, heart surgery, E. coli, MRSA, gangrene, a stroke.
 He explains that everyone has trials they will have to go through in their life, but with strength and perseverance, you can overcome those hurdles.
 It’s advice Mike knows all too well, because the man in the story is him.

 “You could say I’ve been through a lot … but I’m also very blessed,” Mike said.